processone/docs.ejabberd.im/content/admin/configuration.md

 A macro is defined with this syntax:

-**`define_macro: { ’MACRO’: Value }`**:  The `MACRO` must be surrounded by single quotation marks, and all letters in uppercase; check the examples below.
-The `value` can be any valid arbitrary Erlang term.
+**`define_macro: { ’MACRO’: Value }`**:  Defines a macro.
+The `value` can be any valid arbitrary YAML value.
+For convenience, it's recommended to define a macro name in capital letters.

-The first definition of a macro is preserved, and additional definitions of the same macro are forgotten.
+Duplicated macros are not allowed.

 Macros are processed after additional configuration files have been included, so it is possible to use macros that are defined in configuration files included before the usage.

-It isn't possible to use a macro in the definition of another macro.
+It is possible to use a macro in the definition of another macro.

 This example shows the basic usage of a macro:

 	define_macro:
-	  'LOG_LEVEL_NUMBER': 5
+	  LOG_LEVEL_NUMBER: 5
-	loglevel: 'LOG_LEVEL_NUMBER'
+	loglevel: LOG_LEVEL_NUMBER

 The resulting option interpreted by `ejabberd` is: `loglevel: 5`.

-This example shows that values can be any arbitrary Erlang term:
+This example shows that values can be any arbitrary YAML value:

 	define_macro:
-	  'USERBOB':
+	  USERBOB:
 	    user:
-	      - "bob": "localhost"
+	      - bob@localhost
 	acl:
-	  admin: 'USERBOB'
+	  admin: USERBOB

 The resulting option interpreted by `ejabberd` is: